 - A risk assessment is being completed which will follow the council's risk management framework and action taken as appropriate. - Awareness raising of the Act has been completed via the June edition of 'Core Brief' which was disseminated to all staff.
-This included a reminder to all staff of the relevant policies, namely anti fraud and anti corruption policy and strategy, code of conduct for employees, members' code of conduct, confidential reporting policy (whistle blowing) and financial and contract rules. - A report will shortly be taken to standards committee. - The Bribery Act will be included in internal audit's anti fraud and corruption work in 2011/12.
+This included a reminder to all staff of the relevant policies, namely anti fraud and anti corruption policy and strategy, code of conduct for employees, members' code of conduct, confidential reporting policy (whistle blowing) and financial and contract rules. - A report has been taken to Audit Committee. - The Bribery Act will be included in internal audit's anti fraud and corruption work in 2011/12.